Itsfoss0/90-days-of-web/day02/README.md

 In our [previous](../day01) session, we talked about browsers and how they work under the hood.
 I remember mumbling a bunch of buzzwords like HTTP.
 In this session, we will explore what HTTP is and why is it important.

 ## Intro
+HTTP is the communication standards' protocol that dictates how a client (your browser) communicates with a sever ( the web server)